DevExpress/dotnet-eud/interface-elements-for-web/articles/spreadsheet/keyboard-shortcuts/copy-paste-and-edit-the-cell-content.md

 ---
 title: Copy, Paste and Edit the Cell Content
 ---
+# Copy, Paste and Edit the Cell Content
 The key combinations used to work with cell content are listed below.

 | Shortcut | Description |